 Disability Access Consulting

-Detroit Disability Power is thrilled to launch our Disability Access Consulting Program as part of our commitment to culture shifting.
+Detroit Disability Power is committed to culture-shifting through our Disability Access Consulting Program.
 We developed this fee-for-service program to share our lived experience and years of professional training to help community members from different sectors develop skills and practices to create more accessibility in their offerings and operations.
-We work with organizations, cultural and academic institutions, business leaders, city officials, policy makers, and more as we believe that accessibility must be ingrained in all that we do.
+We work with organizations, cultural and academic institutions, business leaders, city officials, policymakers, and more as we believe that accessibility must be ingrained in all that we do.

 To begin working with us, please fill out what you can in the contact form at the bottom